PhamDinhDuy-2508/TaskAssignment/README.md

 ## Installation
-First we go to the db folder in TaskCompose attached to gitup and run the docker file,rreate an image named mysql_task
+First we go to the db folder in TaskCompose attached to gitup and run the docker file,create an image named mysql_task
 ```bash
 docker build -t  mysql_task .
 ```